superfliege/azure-docs.de-de/articles/cognitive-services/Speech/GetStarted/GetStartedJSWebsockets.md

 ---
-title: Erste Schritte mit der Bing-Spracheingabe-API von Microsoft in JavaScript | Microsoft-Dokumentation
+title: Get started with the Bing Speech Recognition API in JavaScript | Microsoft Docs
 titlesuffix: Azure Cognitive Services
-description: Verwenden Sie die Bing-Spracheingabe-API in Cognitive Services, um Anwendungen zu entwickeln, die gesprochene Audiosignale fortlaufend in Text konvertieren.
+description: Use the Bing Speech Recognition API in Cognitive Services to develop applications that continuously convert spoken audio to text.
 services: cognitive-services
 author: zhouwangzw
 manager: wolfma